Swellshinider/EasyArguments/Documentation/02-ArgumentAttribute.md

 ## Positional Arguments

-Arguments are positional, witch means that if you do not specfy the argument and only set the value it should work!
+Arguments are positional, which means that if you do not specify the argument name and only provide the value, it should still work.

-##### Example:

 ```csharp
 [ArgumentsController(Name = "app_name.exe")]